ClusterHQ/flocker/docs/reference/index.rst

     :examples_path: api_examples.yml
     :section: dataset

 ..
-XXX: As part of FLOC 3518 the Container API Endpoints below have been supressed, as Flocker is not a container framework:
+XXX: As part of FLOC 3518 the Container API Endpoints below have been suppressed, as Flocker is not a container framework:
    .. autoklein:: flocker.control.httpapi.ConfigurationAPIUserV1
        :schema_store_fqpn: flocker.control.httpapi.SCHEMAS
        :prefix: /v1